-- general economic conditions, including recessions and the level of activity in energy-consuming markets; - prevailing oil and natural gas prices and expectations about future prices and price volatility; - assessments of offshore drilling prospects compared with land-based opportunities; - · the cost of exploring for, producing and delivering oil and natural gas offshore and the relative cost of, and success in, doing so on land; - consolidation of oil and gas and oil service companies operating offshore; - worldwide supply and demand for energy, petroleum products and chemical products;

-- availability and rate of discovery of new oil and natural gas reserves in offshore areas; - federal, state, local and international political and economic conditions, and policies including cabotage and local content laws; - technological advancements affecting exploration, development, energy production and consumption; - the ability or willingness of the Organization of Petroleum Exporting Countries ("OPEC") to set and maintain production levels and pricing; - the level of oil and natural gas production by non-OPEC countries; - international sanctions on oil producing countries and the lifting of certain sanctions against Iran; - civil unrest and the worldwide political and military environment, including uncertainty or instability resulting from an escalation or additional outbreak of armed hostilities involving the Middle East, Russia, other oil-producing regions or other geographic areas or further acts of terrorism in the United States or elsewhere; - weather conditions; - environmental regulation; - · regulation of drilling activities and the availability of drilling permits and concessions; and - · the ability of oil and natural gas companies to generate or otherwise obtain funds for capital projects.
+- general economic conditions, including recessions and the level of activity in energy-consuming markets; - prevailing oil and natural gas prices and expectations about future prices and price volatility; - assessments of offshore drilling prospects compared with land-based opportunities; - · the cost of exploring for, producing and delivering oil and natural gas offshore and the relative cost of, and success in, doing so on land; - consolidation of oil and gas and oil service companies operating offshore; - worldwide supply and demand for energy, petroleum products and chemical products; - availability and rate of discovery of new oil and natural gas reserves in offshore areas; - · federal, state, local and international political and economic conditions, and policies including cabotage and local content laws; - technological advancements affecting exploration, development, energy production and consumption; - the ability or willingness of the Organization of Petroleum Exporting Countries ("OPEC") to set and maintain production levels and pricing; - the level of oil and natural gas production by non-OPEC countries; - international sanctions on oil producing countries and the lifting of certain sanctions against Iran; - civil unrest and the worldwide political and military environment, including uncertainty or instability resulting from an escalation or additional outbreak of armed hostilities involving the Middle East, Russia, other oil-producing regions or other geographic areas or further acts of terrorism in the United States or elsewhere; - · weather conditions; - environmental regulation; - regulation of drilling activities and the availability of drilling permits and concessions; and - · the ability of oil and natural gas companies to generate or otherwise obtain funds for capital projects.

-The prolonged material downturn in oil and natural gas prices has caused a substantial decline in expenditures for exploration, development and production activity, which has resulted in a decline in demand and lower rates for our offshore energy support services and, in turn, our utilization levels over the past two years.
-The continuation or worsening of such decrease in activity is likely to further reduce our day rates and our utilization, which would in turn affect our results of operations.
-In addition, an increase in commodity demand and prices will not necessarily result in an immediate increase in offshore drilling activity since our customers' project development lead and planning times, reserve replacement needs, expectations of future commodity demand, prices and supply of available competing vessels all combine to affect demand for our vessels.
+The prolonged material downturn in oil and natural gas prices has caused a substantial decline in expenditures for exploration, development and production activity, which has resulted in a decline in demand and lower rates for our offshore energy support services and, in turn, lower utilization levels over the last two years.
+The continuation or worsening of such decrease in activity is likely to further reduce our day rates and our utilization, which would in turn affect our results of operations and cash flows.
+In addition, an increase in commodity demand and prices will not necessarily result in an immediate increase in offshore or petroleum drilling activity since our customers' project development lead and planning times, reserve replacement needs, expectations of future commodity demand, prices and supply of available competing vessels all combine to affect demand for our vessels.

-For the nine months ended September 30, 2016 and the year ended December 31, 2015, approximately 17% and 32%, respectively, of our operating revenues were earned in the U.S. Gulf of Mexico.
-We are therefore dependent on levels of activity in that region, which may differ from levels of activity in other regions of the world due to more localized factors.
+Moreover, for the years ended December 31, 2016, 2015 and 2014, approximately 15%, 28% and 43%, respectively, of our operating revenues were earned in the U.S. Gulf of Mexico.
+Historically, we have been and continue to be dependent on levels of activity in that region, which may differ from levels of activity in other regions of the world due to more localized factors.
 Although we have some ability to shift the location of our assets, it is unlikely that we would be able to shift a sufficient number of assets from the U.S. Gulf of Mexico to counter a significant localized downturn in activity.